mingwho/mingwho.github.io/README.md

 # Design Idea

-So this is a personal portfolio website that showcases my artworks and aesthetics.
+The main page will be a portfolio site to show my projects.

+There will also be a blog page open to public.

 ### Aesthetics

-The vibe I want to pursue is something really Vaporwave.
-Something Clairo.
-Something Pilar Zeta.
-Some colors here and there in the middle of white, pink and blue.
+The vibe I want to pursue is vaporwavy, elegant and minimalist, something like Pilar Zeta.

-Style reference: ULTRAMAJIC.
-HIGH DEFEINITION images with quality, powerful contents.
+Colors will be white, black, pink and blue.

 ### Projects
-Below are some of the projects I want to pursue.
+Below are some of the projects I plan to show on this website

 - Define Me
-  - Illustrations of imagery and identity that breaks through the definition of traditional beauty standards
+  - Imagery of identity that breaks through the definition of traditional beauty standards
 - Valley of the Wind
   - Gliding in magical mountains and plant dreamy sound seeds in VR
 - Illuminated
   - First person shooting game that explores the medium of light in VR
 - Mediate
   - multi-player VR experience
-- Jazz & House Tracks
-  - Musical tracks featuring jazzy house music

 ### Framework & Stuff

 - Google Analytics
 - Modernizr
 - TweenMax
-- Maybe docker
+- Maybe docker?